 - A focus on technology enhanced learning, which amalgamates the best aspects of technology and the best aspects of teaching.

-Playing in a sandpit takes on new meaning with this piece of technology that we have just completed.
-Complex geographical modelling can now be done instantly, creating mountains, valleys, seas and more; rebuild the ‘sandscape’ and the contours, and ‘landscape’ are redrawn.
-Virtual rain or a virtual erupting volcano can be created with the movement of a hand thanks to the power of high tech sensors.
-Contours on landscapes become instantly obvious to students, eliminating a common conceptual difficulty.
+Playing in a sandpit takes on new meaning with our Augmented Reality sandpit.
+Complex geographical modelling can be done instantly, creating mountains, valleys, seas and more.
+Virtual rain or an erupting volcano can be created with the movement of a hand thanks to the power of high-tech sensors.
+Contours on landscapes are projected onto the shapes, and the heights are indicated through different colours.
 This device amazes all who use it.